mug-n-ai/AstrOmakase/README.md

 - **Zoom**: A video conferencing tool for meetings and webinars.
 - **Upscayl**: A tool for upscaling images using AI.

-#### Included Fonts

-The package also includes a collection of fonts that are commonly used:
-- Cascadia mono
-- Nimbus Sans (open source similar to Helvetica)
-- iafonts
-- Roboto
-- Tinos (open source similar to Times New Roman)

 ### Installation